 Image: “A Cherokee Mother carrying her baby Indian-style on the Cherokee Indian Reservation” from Indigenous peoples Women Mothers Infants Portraits from the Durwood Barbour Collection of North Carolina Postcards (P077).

 This article was posted on Friday, January 26th, 2018 at 7:17 pm and is filed under Cherokee, Cherokee, Countries & Cultures, Lullabies, Mama Lisa, Native American Lullabies, Questions, Readers Questions, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply